dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

 ## 2. Check phone settings
 ---
-Note：To connect Windows OS to an Android phone, make sure that the computer has installed the corresponding phone driver.
+Note：To connect Windows OS to an android phone, make sure that the computer has installed the related phone driver.

-1. Ensure that the data line or usb port is normal, and you can replace it with a different line or port to verify.
+1. Ensure that the data line or usb port is working properly, and you can replace it with a different line or port to verify.
-2. Make sure that the `USB debugging` mode is turned on in the Android phone settings.
+2. Make sure that the `USB debugging` mode is turned on in the android phone settings.
 This setting is generally in [Settings] [Developer Options].
 Some mobile phones can also be set in the push notification bar after plugging in the data cable.
 Note that it cannot be set to USB flash drive mode.
 If it is charging mode, you must also set the `allow usb debugging` when charging.
 3. If a request to trust this computer pops up on the phone screen, please `Agree to this authorization`.
-And it is best to check the Always agree to debug the device.
+And it is best to check the always agree to debug the device.
 If you accidentally refuse, you need to replug the phone or restart the computer.
 4. Android5.0 and above systems, do not use guest mode.
 It cannot run successfully in this mode.
-5. a Some mobile phones, such as Xiaomi, have the permission to install applications via usb, and need to allow the installation of applications via usb on the mobile phone.
-The interface of different roms is different, please open the way to install the application by using the usb on your mobile phone on Baidu.
+5. Some mobile phones, such as Xiaomi, have the permission to install applications via usb, and need to allow the installation of applications via usb on the mobile phone.
+The interface of different roms is different, please find the way to install the application by using the usb on your mobile phone.

-## 3. Mac Mac connection to mobile phone/emulator instructions
+## 3. Mac connection to mobile phone/emulator instructions
 ---
 The troubleshooting methods are listed separately for Android and iOS phones:

 ### 3.1 Mac: iOS real device

 1. Confirm that the phone is connected to the computer via the data cable;
-2. Confirm that iTunes can connect to the phone normally;
+2. Confirm that iTunes can connect to the phone properly;
 3. If a request to trust this computer pops up on the phone screen, please agree to the authorizations;

 ### 3.2 Mac: iOS simulator

-1. Xcode must be installed in the application (Application);
+1. Xcode must be installed in the application (Application).
-2. Confirm that Xcode (version must be 6.0 and above) has been installed and can start the simulator normally
+2. Confirm that Xcode (version must be 6.0 and above) has been installed and can start the simulator properly.
 3. If it still cannot be detected, open Xcode, then open Xcode's `Preferences --> Locations`, set the `Command Line Tools` item in this interface, and select the correct `Xcode` version..

 <img src="/static/snapshots/tutorial/ios_simulator.png" />